Corplexus/basic_snake/README.md

 # Snake

-A snake game I made in about an hour just for fun.
+A snake game I made in about an hour just for fun. its dog shit

 ## Installation

-All you need to do is use [GIT](https://git-scm.com/) to download it.
+All you need to do is use [GIT](https://git-scm.com/) to download it. why would u want to download it

 ```bash
 git clone https://github.com/Corplexus/basic_snake.git